 - 1. SUPPORTS a greater use of noncognitive selection criteria such as those that assess an applicant's motivation, social awareness and ability to communicate with others, and supports the expansion of admission committees to include students and other persons qualified to assess such criteria; - 2.
 SUPPORTS the revising of the Medical College Admission Test (MCAT) to exclude culturally biased questions and to include, where possible, sections which measure noncognitive criteria; - 3.
 OPPOSES the requirement of forced practice within the state as a prerequisite for admission; - 4.
 SUPPORTS special incentives and admission consideration for medical school applicants for rural areas in need of physicians; - 5.
 STRONGLY URGES the American Osteopathic Association to amend the "Accreditation Standards and Procedures for Colleges of Osteopathic Medicine (COM), Part 2.4.A.2.(f)" to read "The selection of students for admission to a COM shall not be influenced by race, color, sex, religion, creed, national origin, age, handicap or sexual orientation and gender identity."
 (1989) - 6.
 SUPPORTS the concept that information regarding applicants' ability and/or means to finance their medical education should not be requested prior to their acceptance, nor should such information be considered as a criteria for acceptance. - 7.
 BELIEVES that secondary application fees should not serve as a barrier to medical school admission.
 Therefore, AMSA SUPPORTS that secondary application fees be minimized and standardized as in the primary AMCAS application.
 (2007) - 8.
 SUPPORTS holistic applicant review processes that provide a global assessment of individuals and fosters a diverse physician workforce.
 (2011) - 9.
 BELIEVES that medical school admissions offices should, where possible, utilize technology to reduce costs associated with the interview process for applicants.
-(2011)
+(2011) - 10.
+ENCOURAGES the development and implementation of admissions processes that advance the social mission of medical education.
+(2013)

-PRINCIPLES REGARDING MINORITY REPRESENTATION IN MEDICAL SCHOOLS
+PRINCIPLES REGARDING MINORITY REPRESENTATION AND AFFIRMATIVE ACTION